vcwebio/conteco.controlplane.base/conteco/assets/CURRENT-WORK-LIST.md

 ## Controlplane API

+### Implement Info Summary

+Needs implementing for all top level API methods and per controlplane.
+These are scripts that return key value settings of the image.

 ### Cluster / Single Node flag

 Implement cluster / single node flag which default can be set from extract-cli.